Acehnese–Portuguese conflicts: Siege of Malacca, 1568

 In 1568 Sultan of Aceh Alauddin attacked Portuguese Malacca.
-The Ottomans supplied cannonneers to the alliance, but were unable to provide more due to the ongoing invasion of Cyprus and an uprising in Aden.

-The army of the Sultan was composed of a large fleet of long galley-type oared ships, 15,000 troops, and Turkish mercenaries.
-The city of Malacca was successfully defended by Dom Leonis Pereira, who was supported by the king of Johore.
+The Ottomans supplied cannonneers to the alliance, but were unable to provide more due to the ongoing invasion of Cyprus and an uprising in Aden.The army of the Sultan was composed of a large fleet of long galley-type oared ships, 15,000 troops, and Turkish mercenaries.
+The city of Malacca was successfully defended by Dom Leonis Pereira, who was supported by the king of Johor.

 Battle of Aceh, 1569

 The Battle of Aceh was fought in 1569 off the coast of Sumatra between a lone Portuguese carrack (nau, in Portuguese) and an armada of the Sultanate of Aceh, that was about to stage an attack on Portuguese Malacca with 20 galleys, 20 war junks and 200 smaller craft.
 It ended in Portuguese victory and the withdrawal of the Aceh fleet after suffering heavy losses.